rkalendar/TotalRepeats/README.md

 ```

 ## readgff
-Specifying the GFF file to the software, which will then be used for visualisation.
+Specifying the GFF file/Folder to the software, which will then be used for visualisation.
 ```
 java -jar -Xms16g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\NC_134482.1.fasta.gff -readgff